 setup

-sudo apt install html-xml-utils jq
+# install packagessudoaptinstall html-xml-utils jq

-# save site to variable, normalised, otherwise hxselect complains about invalid HTML
+# set URLurl="https://blog.alifeee.co.uk/notes/"# save site to variable, normalised, otherwise hxselect complains about invalid HTML# might have to manually change the HTML so it normalises nicelysite=$(curl-s"${url}"| hxnormalize -x-l240)

 hxselect